 “Yes.
 We escaped, but they found us.”
-He started to cry.
+He cried.
 “They beat us and nailed my brother, Joey to a tree,” he sobbed.
 “Last night there were screams...
 I thought it was a woman, but a panther came in the night and killed those men.
 I saw them when the girl took me to the camp after she cut us loose.
-She left and the panther came back and brought us here.”
+She left, and the panther came back and brought us here.”

 “It is not the first time the panther has brought us children,” Victor said reverently.
 “The panther always brings the children home...”

 “But... but there’s a girl.
 Who is she?
 Why does she stay out there all alone?”

 “She is not alone...”
 Victor told him softly.